jamisoncrawford/lakeview/codebook.md

 ## Final Tables Variables

 All tables located in the ["Final Tables"](https://github.com/jamisoncrawford/lakeview/tree/master/Final%20Tables) folder of the [Lakeview Repository](https://github.com/jamisoncrawford/lakeview) are prepared for merging into a master table, including Hancock Airport Renovations and Lakeview Ampitheater Construction.
-These largely include metadata variables.
+In addition to the above variables, these are largely metadata variables for each payment record.

 * `project`: Non-ordinal categorical variable for title of construction project, e.g. "Lakeview" or "Hancock"
 * `name`: Non-ordinal categorical variable for title of contractor or company, e.g. "Burn Bros" or "Ajay Glass"